Advice for Visitors to Canada

 Air Quality & Sunshine

-Health tips are helpful but they do not guarantee that you will stay in optimal good health while travelling.
-The best way to safeguard yourself from costly medical bills is to have valid health insurance.
+The best way to safeguard yourself from costly medical bills during a trip is to have valid health insurance.
 If you are a visitor to Canada from another country, sickness can leave you with a heavy financial burden.
 Before leaving your own country, be sure to purchase health insurance that will cover you in the event of a medical emergency.

 If you are a resident of Canada and are visiting another province, be aware that your provincial health plan will not cover all medical expenses incurred out of province.
 For example, citizens of Ontario will find that OHIP does not provide for ambulance costs and accidental dental expenses incurred in another province.
 A little research will inform you of the omissions in your provincial health coverage.
 If you do not feel that your provincial health care is adequate, it may be wise to purchase supplemental health insurance before your trip.